IMG_4061.JPG

 If you love golf, you are in for a treat.
 Within short distance there are some world class links golf courses and hidden gems.
 Check out Nairn, Castle Stuart, Moray (Old and New), Cullen, Hopeman, Boat of Garten, Granton-on-Spey, Kingussie, Royal Dornoch, Brora, Tain and Golspie…. to name but a few.

-Learn some new skills on a woodworking course run by Arron Sterritt at Logie Steading.
+Woodworking: Learn some new skills on a woodworking course run by Arron Sterritt at Logie Steading.
 Arron teaches green woodworking which is a traditional practice using fresh wood still full of sap allowing the tools to split, slice, shave and cleave through the wood with ease.
 Courses are very popular, so book early!

 Distillery visits: